Your browser is out of date!

 • Radiators and convectors are room-heating devices that emit heat from pipes through which steam or circulating hot water including traps that allow for the passage of condensate and the collection of undesirable material.

-• Projects in this scope area may include installing new hydronic and/or steam radiators, condensate traps, and supply line connections; and installing new sealing, plasterwork/drywall, and flooring.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include installing new hydronic and/or steam radiators, condensate traps, and supply line connections; and installing new sealing, plasterwork/drywall, and flooring.

 Baseline